vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 In the morning, I made a trip to Citibank for financial transactions, then went to Trader Joe's for food purchases recorded in [food_purchases.sql](../../sql/food_purchases.sql).

+## Monday August 5

+In the morning, I made a trip to the Amazon Hub Locker at ASUC Berkeley to pick up a package.